Why NC State’s edTPA Support Class

 The NC State College of Education offers a fee-based, non-credit bearing edTPA support course utilizing Wolfware Outreach support.
 During this course, teachers will have access to support materials and tutorials to guide them through the process of creating an edTPA portfolio.
 Additionally, teachers will have the support of an edTPA coach, who will give feedback and answer questions.

-The course is available to NC State graduates who need remediation, students from other education preparation programs (EPPs), beginning teachers and alternative licensure candidates who are completing licensure requirements in North Carolina.
+The course is available to NC State graduates who need remediation, students from other education preparation programs (EPPs), beginning teachers and alternative licensure candidates who are completing licensure requirements.